 If a data breach occurs and poses a risk to your rights and freedoms, we will promptly inform the pension providers and SVB as soon as possible so that they can make a notification to the Personal Data Authority within 72 hours.
 Moreover, if required by law, and in agreement with the data controllers, we will also inform you of the data breach and the measures taken to address the situation.

 You have the following privacy rights:

-Based on special personal circumstances, in some cases you may be entitled to object the processing of your personal data.
-You may request us to process less of your data or (temporarily) cease processing your data is this processing is unlawful, if you have objected to the processing, if the processing is no longer necessary, or if the data processed is inaccurate.
-You must submit a request, including your reasons, to our Service Desk.
-The Service Desk's contact details are contained in this Privacy Statement.
-You will receive a decision within four weeks of receiving your request.
+In certain cases, you can object to the processing of your personal data on the basis of special personal circumstances.
+You have the right to ask us to process less of your data or to (temporarily) stop processing if it is unlawful, if you have objected to the processing, if the processing is no longer necessary, or if the data processed is incorrect.
+You can submit a written reasoned request to this effect to our management office.
+The contact details can be found in this privacy notice.
+You will receive a decision within four weeks of receiving your request at the latest.

 Right to data portability

-If you intend to share your personal or other data with a third-party organisation, you can download your pension statement (containing your name and date of birth) as an XML or PDF file.
-You can also apply for this together with your partner if you would like to receive a comprehensive pension statement.
-If you share your personal data with a third-party organisation, we will not be responsible for the data processed at the organisation with which you have shared this data and/or the storage of your data in your personal files.
+Would you like to share your (personal) data with another organisation?
+You have the option of downloading your pension statement (with your name and date of birth) as an XML, JSON or PDF file.
+You can also do this together with your partner.
+We bear no responsibility for the data processing by the organisation to whom you provided this data and/or for the storage of the data in your private domain.

 Right to clear information

 This is the right you have to be properly and fully informed about, for example, how we process your personal data and why we do so.
 This privacy notice is an example of that.